 I grew up hearing the stories of the Bible.
 One of my favorites was Moses and the burning bush.
 As Moses is tending flock for his father-in-law, an angel appears to him in a bush that would not be consumed by fire.
 Now this wasn’t something you see everyday, so Moses needed a second look.
 As he moved closer to the burning bush, God spoke to him from the fire.
 He told Moses that He had heard the cries of his people (Israelites) in bondage and He had come to answer their prayers.
 God told Moses to go to Egypt and rescue them.

 Moses responded, “Who am I that I should go to Pharaoh and bring the Israelites out of Egypt?”
 (Exodus 3:11).
 He feared they would not believe that God had sent him, so he asked who he should say sent him.
-God said to tell them, “‘I AM who I AM.
+God said to tell them, “‘I AM that, I AM.
 And he said, ‘Say this to the people of Israel, I AM has sent me to you’” (Exodus 3:14).
 Moses tried to come up with a better excuse not to go.
 He told the Lord, “Oh, my Lord, I am not eloquent, either in the past or since you have spoken to your servant, but I am slow of speech and of tongue” (Exodus 4:10).

 Personally, I think those two little words are the most powerful in our English language.
 When we speak those two words, whatever follows, defines us.
 I AM is who God is.
 In this case, He is whatever the Israelites needed.
 He allowed them to complete that sentence to define Himself.
 He is, was and forever will be the fulfiller of our needs.
 That’s enough.